Renaissance World History Notes IAS

 - William Caxton was the first to set up a printing press in England.

-- Later many printing presses set up throughout Europe
+- Later many printing presses were set up throughout Europe

 - These Printing Presses provided a motivation to the Renaissance movement.